Kabirwala: Location

-Kabirwala is in Punjab, Pakistan.
-Its geographical coordinates are 30°20'10" North, 70°43'30" East.
+Kabirwala's geographical coordinates are 30°20'10" North, 70°43'30" East.
 It is one of four tehsils in Khanewal District.
 Kabirwala lies 10 km north of the district capital Khanewal on the Multan-Jhang road.
-Kabirwala is a city north 40 km from Multan City.
+Kabirwala is a city north 40 km from Multan city.

 History

-The city is named Kabirwala after Baba Pir Kabir[3], who lived in the area.
+The city is named Kabirwala after Baba Pir Kabir, who lived in the area.
 Kabirwala was part of Multan until restructuring made the largest sub division of Khanewal district.
 Sirai Sidhu, a historic city, used to be the tehsil headquarters of the whole district Khanewal, before 1937.